Context, Judgement, Deduction: Abstract

 \section{Abstract}

-We introduce judgemental theories and their calculi as a general framework to present and study deductive systems.
+We introduce judgemental theories and their calculus as a general framework to present and study deductive systems.
 As an exemplification of their expressivity, we approach dependent type theory and natural deduction as special kinds of judgemental theories.
 Our analysis sheds light on both the topics, providing a new point of view.
-In the case of type theory, we provide an abstract definition of type constructor featuring the usual formation, introduction, elimination and computation rules.
-For natural deduction we offer a deep analysis of structural rules, demystifying some of their properties, and putting them into context.
+In the case of type theory, we provide an abstract definition of extensional type constructor featuring the usual formation, introduction, elimination and computation rules.
+For natural deduction we offer a deep analysis of structural rules, putting them into context.
 We finish the paper discussing the internal logic of a topos, a predicative topos, an elementary $2$-topos et similia, and show how these can be organized in judgemental theories.

 \textbf{Keywords.} categorical logic, deductive systems, dependent type theory, natural deduction, topos, $2$-categories.